zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-o-sqlbulkcopyoptions.md

 ### SET CheckConstraints ON
 By default, SqlBulkCopy doesn't check constraint.

-It's recommanded to always check constraint.
+It's recommanded to always check constraint even if your table have currently none.

 ### SET FireTriggers ON
 By default, SqlBulkCopy doesn't check trigger.